Charging and Filing

 Why is this important?
 To support community safety, we want to be able to maximize limited resources by focusing on serious crime while minimizing unnecessary punitiveness.
 Understanding the number and types of cases filed in the Office helps to ensure we use resources efficiently, effectively, and fairly.

-Felony and misdemeanor filings exhibited a decrease in 2019 because of the COVID-19 pandemic.
-A number of other external factors have contributed to this continued decline, including a significant change in the classification of misdemeanors in 2022 and cyclical economic factors such as historically low unemployment rates.
+There was a marked decrease in felony and misdemeanor filings in 2019 because of the COVID-19 pandemic.
+Several external factors have contributed to a continued decline, including a significant change in the classification of traffic and misdemeanor crimes in 2022 and cyclical economic factors such as historically low unemployment rates.
+Additionally, several of our communities have approved increases in funding for law enforcement agencies.
+The data indicates that these resources may be a contributing factor in crime reduction.

 Indicators